ryanatkn/react-typescript-closing-the-loop/README.md

 the computer provides you with.
-Say you ask the computer to rename a variable - if your views do not close the loop, you'll have to search all of your views and update the variable name without the computer's guarantee of correctness.
+Say you ask the computer to rename a variable - if your views do not close the loop, you'll have to search all of your views and update the variable name without the computer's assurances of validity.
 This is tedious and error prone - consider renaming a property named `"text"` in a huge app!
 If there can always be leaks and misses, you have to check everything manually, and fearless refactoring flies out the window.